 Skip to Content

-These Instant Pot pulled chicken tacos couldn’t be easier!
-Using boneless, skinless chicken breasts, smoky chipotles in adobo, olive oil, salsa, and taco seasoning, you simply dump everything in the Instant Pot and let it do all the work for you.
+These Instant Pot chicken tacos couldn’t be easier!
+Using boneless, skinless chicken breasts, smoky chipotles in adobo, olive oil, salsa, and taco seasoning, you dump everything in the Instant Pot and let it do all the work for you.

 Ingredients for Instant Pot pulled chicken tacos